th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 RINA_.
-Another way of seeing it, is like this: If a set of processes (IPCPs) are needed to provide reliable state synchronization between two applictions A and B, who is providing reliable state synchronization between A and the first IPCP?
+Another way of seeing it, is like this: If a set of processes (IPCPs) are needed to provide reliable state synchronization between two applictions A and B, who is providing reliable state synchronization between A and the IPCP?
 If it's again an IPCP, that's _infinite_ recursion!
 Now -- granted -- this is a rather _academic_ issue, because most (all?) computer hardware does provide this kind of preserving IPC.
 However, to me, even theoretical issues